The energy resources used to generate electricity can be divided into two categories:

 The three forms of fossil fuels are coal, oil, and natural gas.
 They are known as fossil fuels because they were formed in the earth from the remains of organic matter like animals or plants that lived long ago.

 Coal is a hard, black, rock-like substance made up of carbon, hydrogen, oxygen, nitrogen, and sulfur.
 The precursor to coal, called peat, is used as an energy source in many countries.
-Coal is found in many parts of the U.S. and throughout the rest of the world.
 Coal is extracted from the ground at large mines.

 Nuclear power plants use the heat from splitting atoms to convert water into the steam that turns turbines.
 These plants rely on uranium, a type of metal that must be mined from the ground and specially processed.
 Fuel rods containing uranium are placed next to each other in a machine called a nuclear reactor.
 The reactor causes the uranium atoms to split, and in so doing, they release a tremendous amount of heat.